 Many people mistakenly believe that possession of marijuana is a minor offense.
-While it’s legal in some states, and treated like a traffic ticket in others, Marijuana possession is a criminal charge under Texas law; more importantly, it’s an offense that you can go to jail for, and that can destroy your career, and your plans for the future.
+While it’s legal in some states and treated like a traffic ticket in others, marijuana possession is a criminal charge under Texas law.
+More importantly, it’s an offense that you can go to jail for, and that can destroy your career, and your plans for the future.

 This is something you need to take seriously, and not something you can try to handle on your own.
 Board certified criminal defense attorney Walter Reaves has been aggressively defending those who have been charged with marijuana offenses in Waco, McLennan, Bell, Bosque, Hill and Falls County for over 35 years.

 There is one distinction between marijuana and other drugs; Marijuana is in its own category in the Texas Health and Safety Code.
 In case you’re wondering, marijuana is defined in the statute as any “Cannabis sativa” plant, whether it is growing or not, the seeds of the plant and any preparation of the plant such as a joint or a package containing dried and shredded buds.
-Many people are surprised to find that even an extremely small amount can be a crime; the statute prohibits a “useable amount”, which could include loose pot that could be turned into a joint, or put in a pipe.
+Many people are surprised to find that even an extremely small amount can be a crime; the statute prohibits a “usable amount”, which could include loose pot that could be turned into a joint, or put in a pipe.

 There’s also another distinction between marijuana and other drugs.
 Generally, a substance believed to be illegal is sent to a lab for analysis.
 The Courts have held that police are qualified to identify marijuana simply by virtue of their training and experience.
 The only reason marijuana is ever sent to a lab is if there’s a large amount, and they want an accurate weight.

-Walter Reaves represents defendants accused of marijuana related offenses in Waco and McLennan County, as well as Bell, Bosque, Hill and Falls counties.
+Walter Reaves represents defendants accused of marijuana-related offenses in Waco and McLennan County, as well as Bell, Bosque, Hill, and Falls counties.
 We have successfully handled cases including:

 - Possession of Marijuana